 Mid-funnel content doesn’t get the fanfare it deserves.
 Maybe that’s because it’s a little harder to measure.
-The metrics are clear for the top-of-funnel stuff (shares, page views) and for the bottom-of-funnel content (conversions), but all of those newsletters, guides and whitepapers in the middle of your marketing funnel are equally essential.
+The metrics are clear for the top-of-funnel stuff (shares, page views) and for the bottom-of-funnel content (conversions), but all of those guides, whitepapers and videos in the middle of your marketing funnel are equally essential.

 However, just because a step is critical doesn’t mean marketers are actually doing it.
-Research by B2B Marketing company NetLine found that that 92 percent of content created was top-funnel, leaving only six percent for mid-funnel and two percent for bottom-funnel in the IT industry.
+Research by the Content Marketing Institute found that half of all content is aimed at the top of the funnel rather than the middle or bottom.

 If you can create awesome mid-funnel content, chances are you will be heads and shoulders above your competitors.
-To get you and your marketing team started down the road to creating best-in-class mid-funnel content, we’ve turned our spotlight onto five companies that excel in this very discipline.
+To get you and your marketing team started down the road to creating best-in-class mid-funnel content, we’ve turned our spotlight onto five companies doing excellent work.